dwhjames/datomic-q-explain/README.md

-# alt-q
+# datomic-q-explain

 A Clojure library to explain the consumption of datoms during query evaluation.

-## Usage

-Replace Datomic's `q` function with `explain-query` to get an explanation of the query, rather than the actual query result.
+It provides a drop-in replacement for Datomic's `q` function called `q-explain`, which returns an explanation of the query, rather than the original query result.
+The explanation is a breakdown of the number of datoms consumed by each `:where` clause and index these datoms were drawn from.

 ## License